Quantum Cosmology: Wheeler--DeWitt equation

 In the simple cosmological case, one could, for example, choose the scale factor but equally well the scalar field $\phi$ as internal time.
 But one could as well choose one of the canonical momenta, for example the one related to the scale factor, $\pi_a$, as internal time coordinate.
 From these choices result non-unitary, that is, inequivalent, quantum theories.
 It is unclear how predictions resulting from different such choices are related (if they are related at all).

 Technically, the heaviest blow came from a result by Charles Torre who proved that a global solution to the constraints does not exist in general relativity \cite{Torre}.
 In consequence, advocates of this interpretation of the constraint equations turned to `matter clocks' \cite{kuchar}.
-A matter clock is a type of matter whose Hamiltonian is of such a form that the full Hamiltonian is again of the form (\ref{SolvedHamiltonian}); that is, the matter Hamiltonian has to be linear in momentum and describe physical clocks (e. g. they should run forward).
-This was already a last-ditch effort.
-It lost its followers when it became clear that one either had to choose a Hamiltonian which described a physical clock but no physical matter or vice versa.
+A matter clock is a type of matter whose Hamiltonian is of such a form that the full Hamiltonian is again of the form (\ref{SolvedHamiltonian}); that is, the matter Hamiltonian has to be linear in momentum and to describe physical clocks (e. g. they should run forward).
+Matter clocks in the form of a scalar field are frequently used in loop quantum gravity \cite{bojowald-book}.

-The reason why the internal time idea is nevertheless discussed here is that it was recently revived in the context of loop quantum cosmology.
-So far, cosmological models studied in this area use a Schr\"odinger-type equation describing evolution in an (often massless) scalar field.
-Apart from the choice of fundamental variables and the choice of representation of operators, this is another difference separating loop quantum cosmology from quantum geometrodynamical cosmological research.

 \paragraph{Time after quantization --- the frozen formalism} An opposite strategy is to identify time {\it after} quantization.
-Here, the Wheeler--DeWitt equation is taken at face value and no rewriting on the classical level is made before quantization.
-The crucial observation here goes back to DeWitt who accentuated the hyperbolic form of the Wheeler--DeWitt equation \cite{DeWitt}.\footnote{Thus, in structure, the Wheeler--DeWitt equation resembles the Klein--Gordon equation rather than the Schr\"odinger equation.
+Here, the Wheeler--DeWitt equation is taken at face value and no rewriting at the classical level is made before quantization.
+The crucial observation here goes back to DeWitt who accentuated the (local) hyperbolic form of the Wheeler--DeWitt equation \cite{DeWitt}, see also \cite{Giulini09}.\footnote{Thus, in structure, the Wheeler--DeWitt equation resembles the Klein--Gordon equation rather than the Schr\"odinger equation.
 Consequently, it suffers from the same problems as the former one (lack of positive-definiteness of the inner product).} The hyperbolic form distinguishes a particular part of the gravitational degree of freedom (its conformal part, which in the above model is just the scale factor $a$) from the remaining degrees of freedom: its second-derivative term has a positive prefactor, whereas the derivatives with respect to the remaining degrees of freedom enter with a minus sign.
 In this spirit, it seems sensible to impose boundary conditions for fixed gravitational degree of freedom, $a=\mathrm{constant}$.